 Stopping a running container

-We can stop one or more running containers using the command docker stop <container_name>
+We can stop one or more running containers using the command docker stop <container_name>.
+Example:

 bash $ docker stop my-alpine-container